PSHE at Christ Church

 Puberty for boys and girls and understanding conception to birth of a baby

 All lessons are taught using simple, child-friendly language and pictures, which help children understand changes more effectively.
-As part of the lessons for Years 5 and 6, a school nurse will be present to further discuss any questions that may arise.
-During this visit, girls in years 5 and 6 will be given a box of sanitary towels/tampons alongside an information leaflet.
-The nurse will also be teaching the children about hygiene.
+As part of the lessons for Years 5 and 6, we aim for a school nurse to be present to further discuss any questions that may arise.
+During this visit, girls in years 5 and 6 may be shown a box of sanitary towels/tampons alongside an information leaflet.
 The key concepts that children learn in Jigsaw are inner strength, self-esteem and resilience.
 These are really important as they help keep children safe and it helps them make healthy decisions later in life.

-Can my child be taken out of PSHE lessons on SRE?
+Can my child be taken out of PSHE lessons on RSE?

 If you are considering taking your child out of RSE lessons within PSHE, please consider the following: